 We have argued that any consideration of green justice cannot be limited solely to wildemess areas; it must include too the issue of natural resources as they are manifested within our urban areas.
 Indeed, a growing voice within American cities sees the inequitable distribution of these resources as yet another dimension of inequality within society.
 Class and ethnicity already determine a great deal of our opportunities; there is mounting empirical evidence that poverty and color are frequently associated with a poor quality of life and poor access to a healthy environment.
 While many of us have observed these inequities, such observations have been slow to infiltrate the planning process and the political realm.
 This is because we have depended upon models of rationality, in both the analysis of risk and the determination of environmental impacts, that are incapable of incorporating issues of equity.
 It is for this reason that we argued for the creation of new approaches, ones that are congruent with the needs and views of the residents themselves.
 We have shown, in the discussion of the Environmental Equity Assessment, that it is possible to generate formal methodologies that allow us to incorporate a broader spectrum of issues, ranging from community views on risk through to a broad range of economic impacts and possible types of compensation.
 Our necessarily briefcase study of Tucson provides a sketch of how such an EEA can be developed.
 For psychologists, this analysis offers one basic insight, namely the importance of understanding the collective discourse of risk in a community and the need to place this discourse within the contexts both of equity and the environmental quality of life.
 While individual constructions of the natural world and hazards are not without interest, these are always part of larger currents of opinion, dictated by corporations, govemments and the residents themselves.
 In the past these collective values have received less attention than those of the individual—and in disciplines like experimental economics, the construction of the individual's risk calculus remains paramount.
 Here, we have emphasized that the determination of equity with regard to the natural world must pay attention to the ways in which the collective consciousness is forged, if past experiences of pollution and a poor quality of life are to be rectified and avoided in the future.

-This form of secrecy precludes democratic participation and productive political discourse
+This form of secrecy precludes democratic participation and productive political discourse – it replicates the worst of path dependence

 Gowder 2006 (Paul Gowder, J.D., Harvard Law School, 2006, “Secrecy as Mystification of Power: Meaning and Ethics in the Security State,” I/S: A JOURNAL OF LAW AND POLICY, http://pangea-icic.ifai.org.mx/National%20Security/secrecy%20as%20mystification%20of%20power.pdf)